hsenol1/COMP306_Database_Project/Backend/SupermarketAPI/README.md

 python manage.py csv_to_db <table_name> <path_to_csv_file> --truncate [optional]

 # 4: Export sql to the supermarket-export.sql file
-// Make sure you are in the Backend folder mysqldump -u root -p supermarketdb > supermarket-export.sql
+// Make sure you are in the upper SupermarketAPI folder\
+mysqldump -u root -p supermarketdb > supermarket-export.sql

 # Register user using request